 The Courses print utility is compatible with the following browsers: Chrome, Safari, Edge, and Explorer.

-Important: With print media, the PLTW student experience is diminished because of the lack of interactivity and loss of embedded media content.
+Important: Print media diminishes the PLTW student experience because of the lack of interactivity and loss of embedded media content.
 PLTW does not endorse the use of printed versions of the content except in cases like:

 - Technology issues